HPIM: Heterogeneous Processing-In-Memory-based Accelerator for Large Language Models Inference: Evaluation Results

+As depicted in Fig.~\ref{fig:throughput}(a), HPIM consistently outperforms the IANUS system in decoding latency across all tested sequence lengths.
+Since the HPIM architecture is designed to overcome the memory bottlenecks in autoregressive generation, this targeted evaluation focuses exclusively on the decoding phase to validate our core architectural innovations.
+HPIM achieves up to 1.56$\times$ speedup compared to IANUS.
+This performance improvement is attributed to three core architectural innovations.
+First, HPIM offloads attention GEMVs to the SRAM-PIM core, effectively circumventing the resource underutilization inherent in IANUS’s NPU approach.
+Second, for weight-intensive FC layers, the HBM3-PIM subsystem leverages its massive internal bandwidth to compensate for its lower operating frequency relative to IANUS.
+Third, HPIM's monolithic scale-up design entirely avoids the significant communication overhead inherent in a multi-node scale-out system like IANUS, where inter-device data synchronization over PCIe becomes a critical bottleneck.

-This trend of architectural superiority continues when comparing throughput against CXL-PNM.
-Fig.~\ref{fig:throughput}(b) illustrates that HPIM delivers substantially higher tokens per second (TPS), achieving a peak of up to $5.76\times$ over CXL-PNM.
-This advantage is rooted in HPIM's true in-memory computing paradigm, which harnesses the massive internal bandwidth of HBM3.
+This trend of architectural superiority is further corroborated when comparing decoding throughput against the CXL-PNM.
+Fig.~\ref{fig:throughput}(b) illustrates that HPIM delivers substantially higher tokens per second (TPS), achieving a peak of up to $4.88\times$ over CXL-PNM.
+This advantage is rooted in HPIM's true in-memory computing paradigm, which harnesses the massive internal bandwidth of HBM3 and SRAM.
 In contrast, CXL-PNM, a near-memory solution, remains constrained by the limited bandwidth of its external CXL interconnect.
 Overall, these results demonstrate the effectiveness of HPIM’s heterogeneous, fully PIM-centric architecture.
 By mitigating the memory bottleneck directly at its source, HPIM outperforms both hybrid NPU-PIM and near-memory accelerators, highlighting the significant benefits of a dedicated, memory-centric design for large language model inference.